Kirky-X/xlink/docs/FAQ.md

   ```

 - [ ] Is hardware acceleration available?
-  - XPush automatically uses AES-NI when available on x86_64
+  - xlink automatically uses AES-NI when available on x86_64

 - [ ] Are you using appropriate channel selection?
   ```rust